scrapy/scrapy/docs/topics/shell.rst

 Scrapy also has support for `bpython`_, and will try to use it where `IPython`_ is unavailable.

-Through scrapy's settings you can configure it to use any one of ``ipython``, ``bpython`` or the standard ``python`` shell, regardless of which are installed.
+Through Scrapy's settings you can configure it to use any one of ``ipython``, ``bpython`` or the standard ``python`` shell, regardless of which are installed.
 This is done by setting the ``SCRAPY_PYTHON_SHELL`` environment variable; or by defining it in your :ref:`scrapy.cfg <topics-config-settings>`::